Tickets SOLD OUT

 - Put on your scariest smile for a petrifying portrait (in the stocks) at JR & D Edis Photographers.
 Appointments are available on a first come, first serve basis on each evening – have your photograph in your own costumes (£10 for a group of up to 5 people) or try on our period costumes (£20 for a group of up to 5 people) – both of which include a 6×4 photograph mounted on a hand printed blood splattered cabinet card!
 Additional people are £2 each and additional cabinet cards are £6.50 or two for £10 – framing available.

 - What deadly concoctions are being made in W. Smith’s Chemist?
 Meet the mad scientist as he makes bubbling potions.
+Are you brave enough for our slime challenge?

 - Dare you pay a visit to our “Little Shop of Horrors” in Herron’s Bakery?